fairydhwen/PhaserTypeScriptTemplate/README.md

 To test the project, select the *build\index.html* and press F5.
 (Of course TypeScript is required : *npm install -g typescript*)

+:point_right: Remember to Set index.html as start Page

 ##Project struture

 I tried to merge best pratices and sources in order to build this template.
 So you can develop small to large projects.